jackiehyho/portfolio2024-final/src/content/portfolio/venues-for-meetup.md

     {src: "../../images/portfolio/venues/11-problem-statement.jpg"}
 ]
 hero: "../../images/portfolio/placeholder/1440x400.svg"
-introduction: "Venues is a conceptual product that was conceived during my Product Management course from BrainStation.
-The recommendation was to select an existing company to enhance a feature or to create a new product."
+introduction: ["Venues is a conceptual two-way marketplace that connects venue owners with event hosts","This project was conceived during my Product Management course from BrainStation Vancouver and as a recommendation to select an existing company to enhance an existing product or create a new product.", "For this project, I've selected Meetup as my company to address a problem space that still exist today."]
 projectGoal: ["To make event planning easier"]
 productVision: "To connect venue owners and event planners"